jadecobra/python_tdd_exercises/source/AssertionError.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-I can also make assertions with some:doc:`methods <functions>`from the `unittest.TestCase <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase>`_ class
+I can also make assertions with som e :doc:`methods <functions>`from the `unittest.TestCase <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase>`_ class

 * RED: make it fail